reviews, features & interviews

 Post by Dan Schimmel

-Dear Roberta, I have been struggling to write a short piece for artblog about Saving Faces because I think it is a unique exhibit that challenges contemporary ideas about art and viewership and at the same time does much to comment on our society and ourselves (and the ever encroaching realities of the world surrounding us).
-Your September 27 PW article and the longer version posted on artblog seems to have supplied me the launching pad I needed.
+Dear Roberta, I have been struggling to write a short piece for Artblog about Saving Faces because I think it is a unique exhibit that challenges contemporary ideas about art and viewership and at the same time does much to comment on our society and ourselves (and the ever encroaching realities of the world surrounding us).
+Your September 27 PW article and the longer version posted on Aartblog seems to have supplied me the launching pad I needed.

 Saving Faces installation